Mirrors 2: Plot

-Max Matheson survives a car accident that kills his fiancée, Kayla.
-Although the other driver, who was inebriated, was held responsible, Max feels tremendous guilt and trauma.
-Although, after psychological treatments with Dr. Beaumont, he has made some progress.
+Max Matheson clinically died after a car accident killed his fiancée, Kayla.
+Although Max was later resuscitated and the other driver, who was inebriated, was held responsible, the ordeal left Max with tremendous guilt and trauma.
+However, after psychological treatments with Dr. Beaumont, he makes some progress.

-Max's father Jack reopens the Mayflower Department Store in New Orleans.
+Max's father, Jack, reopens the Mayflower Department Store in New Orleans.
 He hires Max as a security guard, replacing the old one who recently cut himself up on duty and quit.
-Accepting the job, Max is introduced to the store manager Keller Landreaux, buyer Jenna McCarty, and the vice-president of operations Ryan Parker.
+Upon accepting the job, Max is introduced to the store manager, Keller Landreaux, the buyer, Jenna McCarty, and the vice-president of operations, Ryan Parker.

-Before his first shift, Max sees a vision of a dead woman in a mirror and then sees Jenna's naked reflection ripping off her head.
+Before his first shift, Max sees a vision of a dead woman in a mirror, and then sees Jenna's naked reflection ripping off her head.
 Meanwhile, Jenna falls through her shower's glass doors upon being scared by her reflection, and a shard of glass decapitates her.
 Max realizes that he foresees the deaths in the mirrors.
 The next night, he sees Ryan's reflection being eviscerated and tries to warn him.
 Later, Ryan dies in the same way.
 Max runs over to Ryan's apartment, but is too late.

 After calling Jack to tell him he's quitting, Max sees his father's face covered in cuts and races to his house.
 Jack's reflection almost kills him, but Max saves him and decides to stay at the Mayflower.
 Max hints to whoever is manipulating the mirrors that he will do anything it wants him to do if it spares his father.
 Max later returns to the Mayflower, but he is confronted by Detectives Huston and Piccirilli, who recount what happened to Jenna and Ryan.
 Max denies any involvement, and they let him get back to work, though they remain suspicious.

 Max goes to the main mirror to find out who the ghost is.
 Max's reflection uses his flashlight to show him the way.
 Following the light, he finds a box containing an ID of Eleanor Reigns, a new employee of the Mayflower who disappeared two months ago.
 The light shines outside, and Max finds a missing person flier for Eleanor.
 He reads it before contacting Eleanor's older sister, Elizabeth, to learn details of her disappearance.
-Together, they discover that someone had deleted the surveillance files on the night of Eleanor's disappearance, from the store's computer.
+Together, they discover that someone had deleted the surveillance files on the night of Eleanor's disappearance from the store's computer.